Stress Management and HIV

 Table of Contents

-In the US, recent studies have shown that HIV+ women are five times more likely to have post-traumatic stress disorder (PTSD) and two times more likely to have survived domestic violence than women in the general population.
-In addition, HIV+ women who experienced recent trauma were four times more likely to fail to adhere to their HIV drug regimens and have higher viral loads than HIV+ women who did not.
+In the US, recent studies have shown that HIV+ women are five times more likely to have post-traumatic stress disorder (PTSD) and two times more likely to have survived domestic violence than women in the general population who are not living with HIV.
+In addition, HIV+ women who experienced recent trauma were four times more likely not to adhere to their HIV drug regimens and to have higher viral loads than HIV+ women who did not experience trauma.

 What are some of the things that can make you feel stressed?